-In the 1930’s, the BC Department of Agriculture promoted the growing of flax for weaving fishing nets.
-The location chosen was Cloverdale in the Fraser Valley, but the outbreak of war and the ensuing lack of labour brought the industry to an end.
-The guild corresponded with the Department of Agriculture with reference to the flax and the possible availability of same for spinning.
+In the 1930’s, the BC Department of Agriculture had promoted the growing of flax for weaving fishing nets.
+The location chosen to grow the flax was Cloverdale in the Fraser Valley, but the outbreak of war and the ensuing lack of labour brought the industry to an end.
+The guild corresponded with the Department of Agriculture about the possibility of obtaining some of the flax for spinning.
 Sixty pounds of flax grown in the Fraser Valley was eventually given to the guild in 1944.
 Hand towels spun and woven from the flax remain in the guild’s Permanent Collection today.

-1946: Ethel Rankin was elected guild president and served until 1947.
+1946: Ethel Rankin (no picture) was elected guild president and served until 1947.
+There were now 40 members.
 The Guild obtained rooms at Prince Robert House on Douglas Street, where meetings and courses were held.
-There were now 40 members.

 1949: The guild constitution was amended to include an elected Standards Committee to set quality standards for articles included in the guild exhibitions and sales.

 1951: The Guild moved to the Blue Room, which was upstairs at the corner of Yates and Broad Streets.
 Active membership was open to any handweaver sponsored in writing by two members in good standing; such handweaver must be the owner of a harness loom in active use.
 Only active members were entitled to vote or hold office.
 The membership fee was $2.00 per year.

 1952:The Guild’s membership had grown to 53.
 Miss Florence Daniels, Instructor of Weaving at Hull House, Chicago, was welcomed as a guest at the September meeting.

 1954: Frances Clark (no picture) was elected guild president and served until 1955.